 Woman over 35 are more likely to have fertility problems.
 The ovaries become less effective in producing eggs that can be successfully fertilized.

-Disorders of the reproductive tract and/or infection and trauma are more likely with advancing age.
+Disorders of the reproductive tract and/or infection and trauma are more likely with increased age.

 Many medical conditions influence the risk of infertility.